Shannon–Fano coding: Shannon's algorithm

 The codeword for symbol $i$ is chosen to be the first $l_i$ binary digits in the binary expansion of $c_i$.

 Example

 This example shows the construction of a Shannon–Fano code for a small alphabet.
-There 5 different source symbols.
+There are 5 different source symbols.
 Suppose 39 total symbols have been observed with the following frequencies, from which we can estimate the symbol probabilities.